First American Financial Corporation

 The First American Family of Companies’ core business lines include title insurance and closing/settlement services; title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and investment advisory services.

-With total revenue of $5.8 billion in 2017, the company offers its products and services directly and through agents.
+With a total revenue of $5.8 billion in 2017, the company offers its products and services directly and through agents.

 In June 2010, First American Financial Corporation was established when First American split its businesses to create First American Financial Corporation which provides title and settlement services to the real estate and mortgage industry, and CoreLogic, specializing in real estate information.